sbofgayschool/KV2/document/architecture.md

 # Architecture

-This document introduces the general architecture of the system.
+This page introduces the general architecture of the system.

 ## Overview